MaximMonin/rails/README.md

 # rails
 Basic architecture for Ruby on Rails framework + Vue.js

-Includes Auth, registration, internalization, chatting rooms and my file's upload/management
+Includes Auth, Registration, Internalization, Chatting rooms and My file's Upload/Management
 Everywhere 3 languages supported (english, russian, ukranian)

+Devise + Omniauth (with 5 social networks) is used for registration
-ActionCable and broadcasting used for chat rooms with combination of vue.js frontend
+ActionCable and Broadcasting used for chat rooms with combination of vue.js frontend
 ActiveStorage with immediate uploads used for user avatars
 DropZone, Carrierwave used for mass files uploads and image processing
 ActiveJob and Sidekiq used for video processing
-Redis Caching used in User files controller
+Redis Caching used in Userfiles controller
 Postgres Replication with read/write routing to master/replica db implemented
 ActiveSupport:Subscriber and prometheus exporter used for integration with Prometheus and Grafana.
 Metrics for http controllers, sidekiq server, sql queries included

-Many integration and system tests included with Minitest, Capybara and Selenium
+Many Integration and System tests included with Minitest, Capybara and Selenium Hub

 ## Installation